sharmi-panda/sharmi-panda/README.md

 ---

-### About Me
+### 💡 A Little About Me

 For me, coding is about making a tangible impact.
 Whether I'm orchestrating multi-agent workflows using CrewAI or writing machine learning models to optimize energy use and reduce carbon footprints, I love turning complex data into clear, automated solutions.
-When I'm not diving into Big Data or tweaking algorithms, you can usually find me exploring new ways to blend data science with sustainability.
+When I'm not diving into Big Data or tweaking algorithms, you can usually find me exploring new ways to blend data science with sustainability!

 ---

-### Tech Stack & Tools
+### 💻 Tech Stack & Tools

 The languages, frameworks, and tools I use to bring ideas to life: